ray-project/ray/doc/source/tune/tutorials/tune-storage.rst

 1. When using cloud storage (e.g. AWS S3 or Google Cloud Storage) accessible by all machines in the cluster.
 2. When using a network filesystem (NFS) mounted to all machines in the cluster.
 3. When running Tune on a single node and using the local filesystem as the persistent storage location.
-4. **(Deprecated)** When running Tune on multiple nodes and using the local filesystem of the head node as the persistent storage location.

 .. note::